lightstep/lightstep-cs-examples/PHP/node-php-testapp/README.md

 ### Test
 * Visit `localhost:3000`
-* Verify that the traces show up at `app.lightstep.com`
+* Verify that the spans arrive at `app.lightstep.com`

 You should have a connected trace from `nodejs-server` to `php-server`